DEENOWA/EnviroSense/README.md

 ## Contributing
 Feel free to fork this repository, make improvements, and submit pull requests.
 Suggestions for new features or bug fixes are welcome!

+## P.S
+The updated version's README.md is in the updated version's versions File